Eduardow023/PRATIC-PROJECT---ALGORITMICS-INTRODUCTION/README.md

 Full and partial data printing

-Saving to CSV and binary, with corrected CSV (newline after header)
+Saving to CSV and binary, with corrected CSV

 Menu interface with complete control

 Well-organized code, no use of goto, vector, or sort()

-Helpful comments, clear variable names, and no unnecessary global variables

 Functional menu, with option to save after sorting